 1. Establish a Clear Communication Plan from the Start

 99% of people argue that a business must communicate effectively with them as a customer.
 So, avoid unresponsive clients by agreeing on how you will communicate with each other from the start (ideally, when you onboard your client).

-Ask your clients if they use any communication tools internally, such as Slack or Hipchat, and request to join them.
-If they don’t have any communication tools in place, then make sure you also have their email and phone number in case they suddenly stop responding on your primary channel of communication.
+Ask your clients if they use any communication tools internally, such as Slack or Chanty, and request to join them.
+If they don’t have any communication tools in place, then make sure you also have their email and phone number in case they suddenly stop responding to your primary communication channel.

 Establishing a backup communication plan at the beginning of a project is crucial in case clients go dark.
-Ask your clients what would be the best way to move forward on a project if you don’t hear back from them.
+Ask your clients the best way to move forward on a project if you don’t hear back from them.

 You might not have the luxury of waiting around for responses with time-sensitive projects, so be sure to have at least one other point of contact in case your client gives you the silent treatment.

-Setting expectations and having an agreed upon plan of action in place will help eliminate any issues before they arise.
+Setting expectations and having an agreed-upon action plan will help eliminate any issues before they arise.